Best Vanguard ETFs to Build a Portfolio

 When building a portfolio of ETFs, an investor can easily allocate their investment assets to a wide range of investment categories.
 Most investors can build a diversified portfolio with as little as two or three ETFs but a range of 5-10 ETFs may be more appropriate for other investors.

 7 Best Vanguard ETFs to Build Your Portfolio

 A good portfolio structure is called core and satellite, which means you'll allocate the largest percentage of your portfolio to one or two core funds, such as an S&P 500 Index fund or a total bond market index fund, and smaller percentages to satellite holdings, such as foreign stock funds and sector funds.

-With that backdrop, here are 7 Vanguard ETFs to build a complete portfolio:
+With that backdrop, here are seven Vanguard ETFs to build a complete portfolio:

 - Vanguard Total International Stock ETF (VXUS): To extend your stock exposure outside of the U.S. VXUS tracks an index with over 6,000 foreign stocks, most of which are large-caps in Europe.
 Shareholders also get exposure to emerging markets.
-The expenses for VXUS are 0.11 percent.
+The expenses for VXUS are 0.11%.

 - Vanguard Information Technology ETF (VGT): Another sector that will likely lead capital markets in the coming decades is technology.
 To take advantage of the historic trend and future growth potential, VGT passively tracks a basket of over 300 technology stocks.
-Expenses are just 0.10 percent.
+Expenses are just 0.10%.

 - Vanguard Energy ETF (VDE): The energy sector can potentially be a leading sector in the long term, especially if the world continues its reliance on oil and fossil fuels.
 The top holdings in VDE include big oil companies like Exxon (XOM).
 Even if energy is not a top performer, the sector can add diversity to a portfolio.
 Expenses for VDE are 0.10%.